npmcdn-to-unpkg-bot/crdx.org/README.md

     grunt build

-### Live Reload
+### Development

 Run the grunt default task to watch all files for changes and rebuild the website when they change.

+    grunt

+#### Live Reload

 Additionally, a livereload server will start on port 9001.

-    grunt